Áo dài: Modernization of style

-Communist period
+Under communism

 The áo dài has always been more common in the South than in the North.
 The communists, who gained power in the North in 1954 and in the South in 1975, had conflicted feelings about the áo dài.
 They praised it as a national costume and one was worn to the Paris Peace Conference (1969–73) by Viet Cong negotiator Nguyễn Thị Bình.
-Yet Westernized versions of the dress and those associated with "decadent" Saigon (Ho Chi Minh City) of the 1960s and early 1970s were condemned.
+Yet Westernized versions of the shirt and those associated with "decadent" Saigon (Ho Chi Minh City) of the 1960s and early 1970s were condemned.
 Economic crisis, famine, and war with Cambodia combined to make the 1980s a fashion low point.
 The áo dài was rarely worn except at weddings and other formal occasions, with the older, looser-fitting style preferred.
 Overseas Vietnamese, meanwhile, kept tradition alive with "Miss Ao Dai" pageants (Hoa Hậu Áo Dài), the most notable one held annually in Long Beach, California.

-The áo dài experienced a revival beginning in late 1980s, when state enterprise and schools began adopting the dress as a uniform again.
+The áo dài experienced a revival beginning in late 1980s, when state enterprise and schools began adopting the áo dài as a uniform again.
 In 1989, 16,000 Vietnamese attended a Miss Ao Dai Beauty Contest held in Ho Chi Minh City.
-When the Miss International Pageant in Tokyo gave its "Best National Costume" award to an áo dài-clad Trường Quỳnh Mai in 1995, Thời Trang Trẻ (New Fashion Magazine) claimed that Vietnam's "national soul" was "once again honored".
-An "áo dài craze" followed that lasted for several years and led to wider use of the dress as a school uniform.
+When the Miss International Pageant in Tokyo gave its "Best National Costume" award to an áo dài-clad Trương Quỳnh Mai in 1995, Thời Trang Trẻ (New Fashion Magazine) claimed that Vietnam's "national soul" was "once again honored".
+An "áo dài craze" followed that lasted for several years and led to wider use of the áo dài as a school uniform.